Education in India: Women's education

 Women have a much lower literacy rate than men.
 Far fewer girls are enrolled in the schools, and many of them drop out.
 In the patriarchal setting of the Indian family, girls have lower status and fewer privileges than boys.
 Conservative cultural attitudes prevent some girls from attending school.
-Furthermore, educated high class women are less likely than uneducated low class women to enter the workforce They opt to stay at home due to the traditional, cultural and religious norms.
+Furthermore, educated women belonging to the upper middle clas are less likely to enter the workforce compared to uneducated women of lower castes.
+They opt to stay at home due to traditional, cultural and religious norms.

 The number of literate women among the female population of India was between 2–6% from the British Raj onward to the formation of the Republic of India in 1947.
 Concerted efforts led to improvement from 15.3% in 1961 to 28.5% in 1981.
 By 2001 literacy for women had exceeded 50% of the overall female population, though these statistics were still very low compared to world standards and even male literacy within India.
 Recently the Indian government has launched Saakshar Bharat Mission for Female Literacy.
 This mission aims to bring down female illiteracy by half of its present level.

 Sita Anantha Raman outlines the progress of women's education in India:

 Sita Anantha Raman also mentions that while the educated Indian women workforce maintains professionalism, the men outnumber them in most fields and, in some cases, receive higher income for the same positions.